-Cricket has grown by leaps and bound ever since its inception in the 18th century.
+Cricket has grown by leaps and bounds ever since its inception in the 18th century.
 A sport that survives for more than centuries, must have an exotic attribute that connects its followers unconditionally.
 One such aspect of our game is the batting craft.
 With so much that has changed in cricket in the last century, batters have largely become the shining stars of the game.

 It requires extra skills, talent, and determination to score runs against some quality bowlers.
 Today, batters understand the need to display temperament in the respective formats which indeed offers a great challenge.